Trenton, New Jersey: Current

-The Trenton Thunder, a minor league team owned by Joe Plumeri, plays at 6,341-seat Arm & Hammer Park, the stadium which Plumeri had previously named after his father in 1999.
+The Trenton Thunder, a minor league team owned by Joe Plumeri, plays at 6,341-seat Trenton Thunder Ballpark, the stadium which Plumeri had previously named after his father in 1999.
 The team was previously affiliated with the New York Yankees, Boston Red Sox, Detroit Tigers, and, before moving to Trenton, the Chicago White Sox, but became an unaffiliated collegiate summer baseball team of the MLB Draft League beginning in 2021.

-The Trenton Freedom of the Professional Indoor Football League were founded in 2013 and played their games at the Sun National Bank Center.
-The Freedom ended operations in 2015, joining the short-lived Trenton Steel (in 2011) and Trenton Lightning (in 2001) as indoor football teams that had brief operating lives at the arena.